Third-Party API Integration for Websites and Internal Corporate Systems

 What team do you need for third-party API integration?
 Given the highly technical scope of the task, programmers are the central members of the project team, but a full team may encompass a wider range of experts.

-Initially, you must clearly define your business objectives and translate them into terms understandable to technical personnel.
-This is the responsibility of a business analyst, and in some cases, a UX/UI designer.
+Initially, you need to clearly define your business objectives.
+Then, translate them into terms understandable to technical personnel.
+This is the responsibility of a business analyst and a UX/UI designer.
 Subsequently, coding is carried out, typically by experienced developers.
 Naturally, the resulting third-party integration solution must then be thoroughly tested.

 In total, for third-party API integration, you might require the following professionals: